Bambu-Research-Group/RFID-Tag-Guide/README.md

 For a description of the blocks of a Bambu Lab RFID tag, see [BambuLabRfid.md](./BambuLabRfid.md).

 For a description of an open-source standard proposal, see [OpenSourceRfid.md](./OpenSourceRfid.md).

+## How do RFID tags work?

+Here's a high-level summary of how everything works:

+- Bambu Lab printers use MiFare 13.56MHZ RFID tags
+  - These tags contain a unique ID that is not encrypted (called the UID)
+  - In most cases UID is fixed (not-changable).
+Some "hackable" RFID tags allow you to set the UID to anything you want
+- Blocks (Encrypted)
+  - MiFare tags also contain "Blocks" of data.
+Each block contains info about the spool, such as Material, Color, Manufacturing Date, etc.
+  - The blocks are encrypted, meaning that you need to have a KEY to decipher them
+  - Each block is encrypted with a different key
+- Encryption Keys
+  - Keys are unique to each RFID tag.
+Even if you discover the key for one tag, that doesn't mean you can use that same key to unlock a different tag.
+  - As of 11/19/24, keys can be derived from the UID.
+After reading the UID from the tag, the KDF (key derivation function) can be used to derive the 16 keys.
+  - (Outdated, sniffing is no longer required now that the KDF is known) Keys can be sniffed by using a device (such as a ProxMark 3) to listen in on the communication between the AMS and the rfid tag.
+  - Once the keys have been sniffed, they can be saved and used to read the contents of the tag directly (without an AMS).
+(Reminder, the saved keys will ONLY work for the tag they were sniffed from)
+- RSA Signature
+  - One of the blocks contains a 2048-bit RSA Signature
+  - RSA signatures are a way to digitally sign / certify authenticity of content, and they are effectively un-breakable (this is how things like cryptocurrency remain secure)
+  - RSA signatures encompass all of the data of the RFID tag.
+Changing a single byte somewhere else in the tag would require a completely different signature to be considered genuine
+  - Bambu printers check the content of the tag and then check if the signature is valid.
+If the signature is invalid, it rejects the tag
+- Cloning Tags
+  - Even though there is a signature, a tag can be cloned
+  - To clone a tag, it must have the same UID, identical content from the data blocks, and the identical RSA signature
+  - Changing even one byte will cause the signature to be invalid, and the tag will be rejected
+- Custom Tags
+  - This is very unlikely to happen, mostly due to the RSA signature.
+Only Bambu has their "Private Key" which is used to digitally sign these tags.
+  - To create a custom key, you need to know the following info:
+    - RSA Signature Private Key.
+You'd have to get this from bambu, good luck
+  - Since Bambu Lab will likely not remove the signature requirement, you would need custom AMS firmware to read tags and ignore the signature

 ## Compatible RFID tags - By generation